← Back to Blog

 Access-Control-Max-Age: 86400

-Only if the preflight succeeds does the browser send the actual PUT request.
-The Max-Age header caches the preflight result to avoid repeating it on every request.
+Only if the preflight response approves the request does the browser proceed to send the actual PUT request.
+The Access-Control-Max-Age header caches the preflight result (in seconds) so the browser does not repeat it on every request.

-By default, cross-origin requests do not include cookies.
-To send cookies:
+By default, cross origin requests do not include cookies, HTTP authentication, or client side certificates.
+To send credentials:

 });